yochaigal/cairn/wip/2e/setting-seeds.md

 - Roll **3d6**, collecting any dice that roll off the page and setting them aside.
 - Draw long, curvy lines across the page, carving up the map around each die.
 - Remove each die, noting the face up result according to the [Terrain Die Drop Table](#terrain-die-drop-table) on the page.
-For example, the number 1 would indicate Elevated terrain, denoted by the letter "E" on the page.
+For example, the number 1 would indicate Easy terrain, denoted by the letter "E" on the page.
 - Reroll any dice that rolled off the page and note the results on the map.
 - Roll on the relevant table below for each terrain type, noting the results in the map.